Blackwoodsounddesign/spatialsuite/README.md

 <br>
 SpatialSuite - a max project with all of the algorithms setup for use in quad
 <br>
-2DAmbisonic - A fairly simple implementation of a basic 2D ambisonic mic array.
+2DAmbisonic - An implementation of a 2D ambisonic mic array.

 # Thank You
 To Tom Erbe, Bobby McElver, and the Norman Design Fund for invaluable assistance while creating this suite.